 The persistent emotional maltreatment of a child such as to cause severe and persistent adverse effects on the child's emotional development.
 It may involve conveying to a child that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person.
 It may include not giving the child opportunities to express their views, deliberately silencing them or 'making fun' of what they say or how they communicate.
 It may feature age or developmentally inappropriate expectations being imposed on children.
 These may include interactions that are beyond a child's developmental capability, as well as overprotection and limitation of exploration and learning, or preventing the child participating in normal social interaction.
-It may involve seeing or hearing the ill-treatment of another.
+It may involve seeing or hearing the illtreatment of another.
 It may involve serious bullying (including cyber bullying), causing children frequently to feel frightened or in danger, or the exploitation or corruption of children.
 Some level of emotional abuse is involved in all types of maltreatment of a child though it may occur alone.

-The Designated Safeguarding Lead will keep a full record of concerns raised and make referrals to the Single Point of Access Team, if necessary.
+The Designated Safeguarding Lead will keep a full record of concerns raised and make referrals to MACH - South Tees Multi Agency Hub - if necessary.
 These records may be either handwritten or electronic but will be stored via a secure system.
 The Headteacher will be kept informed at all times.

-Date: 5th September 2018 Author: Safeguarding First, reviewed by K.Edmenson, HHA Ratifying Board: HHA Local Governing Body (October 1st 2018) Review Date: 1st September 2019 can include s17 assessments of children in need and S47 assessments of children at risk of significant harm.
+Date: 2nd September 2019 Author: Safeguarding First, reviewed by K.Edmenson, HHA Ratifying Board: HHA Local Governing Body (October 8th 2019) Review Date: 1st September 2020 can include s17 assessments of children in need and S47 assessments of children at risk of significant harm.
 Full details are in Chapter One of Working Together to Safeguarding Children

-^{4.} This could include applying for an Emergency Protection Order (EPO)
+4. This could include applying for an Emergency Protection Order (EPO)